wangchunsen/scala-service-example/README.md

 # scala-service-example
-This is a example scala service, integrated with flyway, slick, akka, akka-http
+This is a very simple scala service example, depend on:
+* flyway,
+* slick
+* akka
+* akka-http

+Components dependency and life cyle are managed by [scaldi](https://github.com/scaldi/scaldi)